 This is part of my series of articles on the DICOM standard that I am currently working on (a number of them have already been completed).
 If you are totally new to DICOM, please have a quick look at my earlier article titled “Introduction to the DICOM Standard” for a quick introduction to the standard.
 It might be useful to also look at my other tutorials that have been completed so far to get up to speed on a number of topics including DICOM Encoding, SOPs and IODs.
 My DICOM networking-related tutorials covering my series of articles on the DICOM standard including DICOM Verification as well as DICOM Associations will also be very useful to understanding the material that I will cover in this tutorial.
 This tutorial also assumes that you know the basics of Java or any equivalent object-oriented language such as C# or C++.
 A basic understanding of networking will also be useful to have but is not mandatory.

-In this tutorial, I am going to introduce you to an extremely useful DICOM service that is used as part of clinical workflows around the world.
+In this tutorial, I am going to provide a quick introduction to an extremely useful DICOM service that is used as part of clinical workflows around the world.
 It is called the DICOM Query/Retrieve service.
-This service is often used to query a DICOM device such as a PACS server or another DICOM workstation and later retrieve any results that matched the search criteria.
+As this topic is pretty big, I will break it down into two parts covering the basics here, and will go into it in depth in a future article.
+The query/retrieve service is often used to query a DICOM device such as a PACS server or another DICOM workstation and later retrieve any results that matched the search criteria.
 The interesting thing to note is that the results can not only retrieved back to the querying device but also to a completely different DICOM device.

 The query/retrieve service is made up of two separate phases namely the Query Phase as well as a Retrieve Phase.
 During the query phase, the Calling AE or SCU queries another DICOM device (the Called AE or the SCP) for content it is interested in passing in any search criteria such as patient, study or series information.
 The SCP then responds back with the results.
 At this stage, the user may or may not decide to retrieve these results to his/her workstation.
 If the user does choose to retrieve the results matched by the query criteria, then another distinct operation is invoked where the results are pushed back to the querying device through the use of the DICOM Storage service.
 Something very interesting occurs here.
 During this operation, the queried device or the SCP now switches roles to become a Storage SCU and pushes the results to the querying device which now plays the role of the Storage SCP.
 Don’t worry too much if this does not make sense to you as we will cover this in detail as we progress through this tutorial.